-348. The IOs are the first point of contact for all parties to a Complaint.
+458. The IOs are the first point of contact for all parties to a Complaint.
 As such, IOs are expected to communicate with all parties directly (whether in written or verbal communication).
-At times, the ISO / SISO may be asked to issue correspondence on behalf of the IO particularly where there is lack of capacity in the office to handle workload at busy times.
+At times, the ISO / SISO may be asked to issue correspondence on behalf of the IO particularly where there is lack of capacity in the office to handle workload.